GLOBAL MARKETS-Weak U.S. data sends dollar, equities lower

 By Herbert Lash

-NEW YORK, Feb 3 A weaker-than-expected report on U.S. factory activity on Monday pushed global equity markets and the dollar lower, while adding to pressure on currencies and other assets in emerging markets.
+NEW YORK, Feb 3 A weaker-than-expected report on U.S. factory activity pushed global equity markets and the dollar lower on Monday, undermining investor sentiment already under pressure from concerns about emerging markets.

 ISM's index of U.S. factory activity fell to 51.3 last month - its lowest since May - from a revised 56.5 in December.
 The reading was well below a median forecast of 56 in a Reuters poll of economists.
 Readings above 50 indicate expansion.

-Stocks on Wall Street fell 1.5 percent and gold prices rose about 1.5 percent as the ISM reading rattled investors, even as data showed European manufacturers had a solid start to the year.
+Stocks on Wall Street fell 1 percent at one point and gold prices rose about 1.6 percent as the ISM reading rattled investors, even as European manufacturers enjoyed a solid start to the year.

-Slower growth in the Chinese goods-producing sectors, coupled with the U.S. data, raised concern about the health of the global economy.
+Slower growth in the Chinese goods-producing sectors, coupled with the U.S. data, raised concern about the global economy's health.

 "Combine that with the fact emerging market currencies continue to sell off, and things don't look too good for the market now," he said.
 "Somewhere between now and 1,700 (on the S&P) there's a big buying opportunity, but people need to see some stability in emerging currencies."

-U.S. Treasuries yields fell to their lowest since early November, with the 10-year note rising 15/32 in price, pushing its yield down to 2.6113 percent.
+U.S. Treasuries yields fell to their lowest since early November, with the 10-year note rising 11/32 in price to yield 2.624 percent.

-Dan Morris, global Investment strategist at TIAA-CREF in New York, where he helps oversee $564 billion in assets, said he was telling clients to keep calm and stay invested, as the decline in U.S. markets was not unexpected.
+"Overall this is a weak number and it does suggest some dramatic slowing in economic activity," said Millan Mulraine, deputy head of U.S. research and strategy at TD Securities in New York, about the ISM report.

-"I don't think anyone is too shocked this is happening, it was more a question of when and how significant.
-You were going to have a soft patch," Morris said.
+"One can put most of this down to the unseasonably cold weather that we've had over the past two months, we've seen that in other economic reports.
+The big question is whether that proves to be temporary and we think that it will," he said.

 * Analysts expect rise in U.S. crude stockpiles (Updates throughout; previous SINGAPORE)